 3. Play this triplet rhythm with a 9/8 pulse.

-5: Now do the first exercise (binary semiquavers), but this time play with the up bow on the beat.
+5: Now do the first exercise (binary semiquavers), but this time playing with the upbow on the beat.

-Soft, gentle tremolos with imperceptible starts, such as those that begin most Bruckner symphonys, sound better (less defined) when we start them on up bows.
+Soft, gentle tremolos with imperceptible starts, such as those that begin most Bruckner symphonies, sound better (less defined) when we start them on upbows.
 Playing tremolos in this manner also helps us to get used to reverse bowings.
-Gentle ends to tremolos are also much better on up bows.
-In fact almost all gentle starts are better on upbows, independantly as to where the “beat” might be.
+Gentle ends to tremolos are also much better on upbows.
+In fact, almost all gentle starts are better on upbows, independently as to where the “beat” might be.

 Here below are links to more material for working on our “reverse” bowings:

 Reverse Bowings: EXERCISES Reverse Bowings: REPERTOIRE EXCERPTS